TylerJM27/camp-critic-mobile/README.md

 -   Learn to persist the Redux store and rehydrate it when the application is reloaded

+COMMIT - Week 3 Workshop Assignment:

+-   Add animations to the form in the Reservation screen
+    -   When the user submits the form, you will pop up a confirmation alert
+    -   Also, added new gesture support to the RenderCampsite component

 REACT NATIVE NOTES:

 WEEK 1: